arcaderepairman/simple-sinatra/README.md

   Browsing to that url should show you the "hello world" sinatra page... if not something has gone wrong or maybe your just too quick, the stack takes about 6.5 mins to come up.
-  Have a look around the console, if you have enable ssh access via the SSHLocation variable you should be able to jump on the hosts to have a look at the server configuration... should be exactly the same as test.... you'll need to fish the external IPs for the servers out of the aws console.
+  Have a look around the console, if you have enable ssh access via the SSHLocation variable you should be able to jump on the hosts to have a look at the servers... they should be exactly the same as test.... you'll need to fish the external IPs for the servers out of the AWS console.

   So what just happened ?
   -----------------------